HomesteadCabinet/multiselect/README.md

 * nodeComparator : the function for comparing nodes.
 * includeRemoveAll (true): include the Remove All feature.
 * includeAddAll (true): include the Add All feature.
-* pressEnterKeyToAddAll (false): enable pressing enter to add any items in the filtered list to the Selected List.
-Pressing enter acts the same as clicking "Add All" would.

 ## Example ##